dikshantsagar/dikshantsagar.github.io/content/english/_index.md

 <br><br>
 ## Recent News

+- Paper titled "<b>Physics-Guided Active Learning for New Ligand Discovery</b>" has been accepted at the 18th Computational Structural Bioinformatics Workshop (CSBW 2025) at the 16th ACM International Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB 2025), Philadelphia, PA (October 2025)

 - Paper titled "<b>MuSARCyto: Multi-Head Self-Attention-Based Representation Learning for Unsupervised Clustering of Cytometry Data</b>" has been accepted in the Cytometry A Journal.
 (August 2024)

 - Paper titled "<b>Enhancing Drug Discovery via Physics-Guided Deep Generative Models</b>" has been accepted at the Computational Structural Bioinformatics Workshop 2024, Boston, MA.
 (November, 2024)